shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/omid-friendly-obstruction-for-android.md

 ## Removing all friendly obstructions

 > [!NOTE]
-> Native AdUnits does not support remove API
+> Native AdUnits does not support remove API.

 **API for removing all friendly obstruction**